Investment accounts

 Pensions

-- Investments held within a pension don’t usually suffer income or capital gains tax (CGT) and don’t usually form part of your estate on death so are not subject to inheritance tax
+• Investments held within a pension don’t usually suffer income or capital gains tax (CGT) and don’t currently form part of your estate on death so are not subject to inheritance tax (although this is due to change on 6 April 2027)

 Property

-- Stamp Duty on additional properties is calculated at 3% more than the rate you pay for your main residence
+• Stamp Duty on additional properties is calculated at 5% more than the rate you pay for your main residence - up from 3% following the Budget on 30 October 2024

-- Capital Gains Tax is calculated at a higher rate on residential property than on other assets.
-However individuals do have an annual capital gains exemption they can use
+• Capital Gains Tax is due on the sale of residential property that is not your home.
+However individuals do have an annual capital gains allowance they can use

-- Income from renting a property is usually taxable at your marginal rate of income tax
+• Income from renting a property is usually taxable at your marginal rate of income tax potentially pushing you into a higher tax bracket

 *Tax relief is only available on the lower of the annual allowance (currently £60,000) or 100% of your earnings in a given tax year (or to £3,600 if you have no earnings).
 If you exceed your annual allowance you may have a tax charge to pay unless you have unused allowance you can carry forward.
 If you have earnings of £200,000 or more, the amount you can pay in and receive tax relief on could be ' tapered' down to £10,000.
 Alternatively, if you’ve already taken taxable income from your pension pot, your annual allowance may be £10,000 (known as the money purchase annual allowance) and you will not be able to use carry forward to contribute to a SIPP.